jimklimov/illumos-splitroot-scripts/README.md

 A recent addition to this project is a script that aims to help manage keeping up-to-date the Firefly Failsafe image in a separate bootfs.
-The script is likely to evolve, expect the variable names to change...
+The script is likely to evolve, keep tuned...

 Hope this helps,
 Jim Klimov